esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 #### 🛠 Challenge: Fix the Homepage Search Button Issue

+>The Axe DevTools scan found an issue with the Search icon button on the homepage not having discernible text.
+This button accompanies two form fields for searching camp locations and dates.
+>
 I decided to go with aria-label since the button performs an action when pressed.
 It would not make sense to "hide" it from screen readers etc. I believe it would be even better to have the text visually next to the "looking glass", but that would require (in a work scenario) to discuss it with UX/UI designer.
 ```html
 <button  class="btn-submit btn-lookingglass"  aria-label="Search">